xrisaD/RealTimeStreamFlowPrediction/README.md

 The second pipeline performed better, so it was selected and deployed to Modal as a serverless function to run every 7 days.
-The F1-score that we got at the 2nd version of XGBoost is X.

 ## Bonus
 1. Parallel Hyperparameter Tuning: Parallel Hyperparameter Tuning is used to decide on the hyperparameters of XGBoost
-2. Multiple days forecast: The Recursive Multi-step Forecast technique is used to predict the streamflow for the next 7 days.
+2. Multiple days forecast: The Recursive Multi-step Forecast technique is used to predict the streamflow for the next 6 days.
 3. Tests using pytest: We have refactor the code into functions and tested  them using pytest tests.
 4. Batch Inference Pipeline
 5. Monitor UI: A monitor UI was implemented to monitor the predictions.
 The UI provides predictions for historical data for the last days and future predictions.